OUT OF THIN AIR

 MANIFESTA 12: MAY THE BRIDGES I BURN LIGHT THE WAY

-We are happy to invite you to Exile X Summer Camp: May the Bridges I Burn Light the Way.
-Curated by María Inés Plaza Lazo, in collaboration with Alina Kolar, Dalia Maini and Exile Gallery, the exhibition is part of the collateral program for Manifesta 12 in Palermo.
-Sebastian Acker’s installation Remotely Native can be discovered throughout the Cantieri Culturali della Zisa quarter.
+We are pleased to invite you to Exile X Summer Camp: May the Bridges I Burn Light the Way.
+Curated by María Inés Plaza Lazo in collaboration with Alina Kolar, Dalia Maini, and Exile Gallery, the exhibition is part of the collateral program for Manifesta 12 in Palermo.
+Sebastian Acker’s installation Remotely Native can be explored throughout the Cantieri Culturali della Zisa quarter.

 SEBASTIAN ACKER: ENNIS HOUSE

-Please join us for the opening of Ennis House during Berlin Gallery Weekend on April 4, 7 - 9pm.
-Ennis House is a video by Sebastian Acker about digital representations of one of the most extensively used film locations in the world, Frank Lloyd Wright’s Ennis House in Los Angeles.
-The video creates a new narrative from found footage of over 20 movies, commercials, games and 3d renderings, which have represented the building or its interiors since the 1930’s.
+Join us for the opening of Ennis House during Berlin Gallery Weekend on April 24, 7–9 pm.
+Ennis House is a video by Sebastian Acker exploring digital representations of one of the most extensively used film locations in the world: Frank Lloyd Wright’s Ennis House in Los Angeles.
+The video weaves a new narrative from found footage of over 20 movies, commercials, games, and 3D renderings that have depicted the building or its interiors since the 1930s..

 DIVING INTO A TEACUP